htcondor/htcondor/docs/version-history/development-release-series-89.rst

   use different SciTokens.
   :jira:`99`

+- Fixed a bug where file transfers using HTTP may fail unnecessarily after 30 seconds if the HTTP server does not include a Content-Length header.
+  :jira:`354`

 - The local issuer in the ``condor_credmon_oauth`` gives more useful log output if it detects that the private key was generated with something other than the expected EC algorithm.